ds999999/RHObjectiveBeagle/README.md

 Beagle is debugging tool and therefore is only meant to be used for debugging.
 If you need to debug a production build, you can always [load](#load) libBeagle.dylib into the process at runtime.

-* It's probably not a good idea to ship it in your production builds.
+* It's probably not a good idea to ship it in your production builds (see GPLv3).
 * Please don't write code that uses it explicitly.
 * **Whatever you do, NEVER use it in place of a singleton!**